-Before you begin, make sure you have the following gardening tools on hand:
+Before you begin the sod removal process, make sure you have the following gardening tools on hand:

 Here are the proper techniques to use when removing sod:

-- Water the grass: A few days before you plan to dig up the sod, water the area thoroughly to make the soil easier to work with.
-After drying out for a few days, you end up with moist—not soggy—soil, so it sticks together but isn’t too heavy.
+- Water the grass: A few days before you plan to dig up the sod, water the area thoroughly to soften the soil so it’s easier to work with.
+After letting it dry out for a few days, you should have moist—not soggy—soil, so it sticks together but isn’t too heavy to move.

 - Cut into the sod: Using a sharp spade, shovel, or edger, cut around the perimeter of the grass you plan to remove.
 Then, cut the sod into one-foot by two-foot strips or one-foot-square pieces.
 This will make removing and handling the sod easier.
 You only need to break through the top layer of soil, so don’t worry about digging too deep, a few inches below the soil is sufficient.

-- Pry up the sod: Dig under one end of each piece of sod, and shove a spade or pitchfork under it to cut through deep taproots.
+- Pry up the sod: Dig under one end of each piece of sod, and shove a spade or pitchfork under it to cut through the grass roots.
 Lift out the pre-cut piece and shake any loose soil back onto the ground.
 This will help lighten the load when it comes to transporting.

-- Roll up the sod: If your pieces are long enough, roll them up like carpeting.
-If you opted for square pieces, stack them near the place where you plan to transplant the sod.
+- Roll up the sod: If your pieces of sod are long enough, roll them up like carpeting.
+If you opted for square pieces, stack them onto a wheelbarrow or close to where you plan to transplant the sod.

-If you are unable to transplanting the sod immediately, be aware that you have up to five days to lay it before the grass dies, depending on the time of year and weather conditions once the sod is removed.
+If you cannot transplant the sod immediately, you typically have up to five days to lay it before the grass dies.
+This timing also depends on the time of year and weather conditions once the sod is removed.
 In mid-summer, actively growing sod can begin showing signs of stress in as little as 12 hours.
-For this reason, you may want to prepare the transplant location for sod before digging it out of the ground.
+For this reason, you may want to prepare the transplant location for sod before you begin digging it out of the ground.

-If dug-up sod must sit out for more than a day, remember that moisture is the key to its survival.
+If the sod is removed and must sit out for more than a day, remember that moisture is the key to its survival.
 Set the squares or strips of sod in a shady spot where the sun can’t dry them out.
 If several hours go by, unroll the sod so you can water it.
-This also allows heat to escape so the grass doesn’t die until you can complete the transplant.
+This also allows heat to escape, which will help keep the grass from dying until you can complete the transplant.